samof76/samof76.github.io/_posts/2025-05-26-dns-lookups-k8s-glibc-vs-musl.md

 - Set a minimum of 2 CoreDNS pods for all clusters
 - For clusters with many musl-based containers, use a higher CoreDNS-to-node ratio
 - Allocate sufficient CPU and memory resources to CoreDNS pods
-- Use manual scaling or dns-autoscaler instead of HPA/CronHPA to avoid frequent scaling operations
+- Use Keda with custom metrics for scaling operations

 ### 4. Monitor DNS Query Patterns